drexed/active_object/README.md

 ```

 **Pad:**
-`pad` returns a string reprensentation of the number padded with pad_num to a specified length.
+`pad` returns a string representation of the number padded with pad_num to a specified length.

 ```ruby
 3.pad                #=> '003'